 Discover more landing page inspiration when you check out these 11 tips on building effective landing pages.

-The thing is, that’s entirely up to you.
 The answer to this question is unique to your business and is based on a number of factors, including what industry you’re in, the goal you're trying to accomplish (sell products, drive traffic to your website, create brand awareness) and whether or not email is your main form of communication with your customers.

 The best approach to experience real improvement is to break the process down into 3 steps:

 It's helpful to develop a baseline before making any adjustments.
 For example, if your goal is to get more people to read your newsletters, find out how many subscribers are already opening your email campaigns.